KinetekEnergy/vsdiat-aashray-reddy/docs/Day-2/Floorplanning-Openlane.md

 ## View the Floorplan in Magic

-Let's open the flooplan in Magic.
+Let's open the floor plan in Magic.
 Make sure that you are in the same directory as you were before for the floorplan.

 ```bash showLineNumbers title="vsduser@vsdsquadron: ~/Desktop/work/tools/openlane_working_dir/openlane"
 magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &